testillano/h2agent/README.md

   Traffic server API version; defaults to empty.

 [-w|--traffic-server-worker-threads <threads>]
-  Number of traffic server worker threads; defaults to 1, which should be enough even for complex logic provisioned (admin server hardcodes 1 worker thread(s)).
-  It could be increased if hardware concurrency (8) permits a greater margin taking into account other process threads considered busy and I/O time spent by server threads.
-When more than 1 worker is configured, a queue dispatcher model starts to process the traffic, and also enables extra features like congestion control.
+  Number of traffic server worker threads; defaults to 1 (inline processing, no queue dispatcher).
+When set to 1, requests are processed directly within the nghttp2 I/O thread, which is optimal for fast provisions (e.g. regex matching with static responses).
+When set above 1, a queue dispatcher model is activated: I/O threads enqueue requests and worker threads process them asynchronously.
+This helps when provision logic is slow (response delays, file I/O, etc.) as it keeps I/O threads responsive.
+For trivial logic, the dispatch overhead may negate any benefit.
+Admin server hardcodes 1 worker thread(s).

 [--traffic-server-max-worker-threads <threads>]
-  Number of traffic server maximum worker threads; defaults to the number of worker threads but could be a higher number so they will be created when needed to extend in real time, the queue dispatcher model capacity.
+  Maximum number of worker threads; defaults to '--traffic-server-worker-threads'.
+  When set higher, additional threads are created on demand to handle traffic spikes.
+Only effective when queue dispatcher is active (workers > 1).

+[-t|--traffic-server-io-threads <threads>]
+  Number of nghttp2 traffic server I/O threads; defaults to 1.
+  Connections are assigned to threads round-robin, so multiple threads only help when multiple client connections are used.
+  Admin server hardcodes 1 nghttp2 thread(s).

 [--traffic-server-queue-dispatcher-max-size <size>]
   The queue dispatcher model (which is activated for more than 1 server worker)